MicBrain/GSoC_CernVM-FS/README.md

 ### Google Summer of Code Project

    [Google Summer of Code][web1] is an annual international software engineering program that encourages university and college students aged 18 or over to participate in open-source development.
 Accepted students can develop various software-coding projects under the guidence of their mentoring organizations.
 This year I was selected to participate in Google Summer of Code 2015 program with the SFT (Software for Experiments) group, which is a part of [CERN][web2] (European Organization for Nuclear Research).
 My proposal, called "HTTP/2 Support for CernVM File System", is about using the upcoming HTTP/2 technology to add new interesting functionalities to CernVM-FS such as connection multiplexing and fixing head-of-line blocking.
+I am planning to add support for HTTP/2 in the CernVM-FS network code and re-arrange the code for data replication to use a multiplexed connection instead of parallel connections.

 ### What is CernVM-FS?